HT-29: Genetic characteristics and mutations

 HT-29 cells carry several genetic alterations common in colorectal carcinomas, most notably mutations in the tumor suppressor genes TP53 and APC, and in the oncogene BRAF.
 Specifically, HT-29 cells overproduce the p53 tumor antigen, but have a mutation in the p53 gene at position 273, resulting in a histidine replacing an arginine.
 This mutation is associated with altered tumor suppressor functions, increased cellular proliferation, and resistance to apoptosis.

 HT-29 cells also exhibit deregulated expression of the c-myc oncogene.
 Although deregulated, c-myc expression is closely linked with their responsiveness to growth factors and nutrient availability, suggesting a connection between oncogenic signaling pathways and their proliferative capacity.

 The BRAF V600E mutation in these cells constantly activates the MAP kinase signaling pathway.
-This fruther contributes to cellular proliferation, survival, and resistance to various therapeutic agents.
+This further contributes to cellular proliferation, survival, and resistance to various therapeutic agents.
 Overall, these characteristics make HT-29 cells a valuable model for studying colorectal cancer pathogenesis and treatment strategies.